Daniel Deronda, by George Eliot (British classic)

 “Crushed by a loveless marriage to the cruel and arrogant Grandcourt, Gwendolen Harleth seeks salvation in the deeply spiritual and altruistic Daniel Deronda.
 But Deronda, profoundly affected by the discovery of his Jewish ancestry, is ultimately too committed to his own cultural awakening to save Gwendolen from despair.”

 Daniel Deronda is one of several books on my list that was written to give readers a vision of Zion as a national homeland for the Jews in Palestine.
-(For others, see the Evangelical historical novels by Bodie and Brock Thoene.)
+(For others, see the evangelical Christian novels by Bodie and Brock Thoene.)
 One of the things unique about this particular novel is that George Eliot published it to promote Zionism before the term Zionism even existed.
 Here is an example of what I mean from the character Mordecai, who becomes Daniel’s mentor:

 What is needed is the leaven—what is needed is the seed of fire.
 The heritage of Israel is beating in the pulses of millions; it lives in their veins as a power without understanding, like the morning exultation of herds; it is the inborn half of memory, moving as in a dream among writings on the walls, which it sees dimly but cannot divide into speech.
 Let the torch of visible community be lit!
 Let the reason of Israel disclose itself in a great outward deed, and let there be another great migration, another choosing of Israel to be a nationality whose members may still stretch to the ends of the earth, even as the sons of England and Germany, whom enterprise carries afar, but who still have a national hearth and a tribunal of national opinion.
 (Part 6, Chapter 42)